ddev/ddev/docs/content/users/quickstart.md

     ddev launch
     ```

-## Configuration files
+## Configuration Files

-**Note:** If you're providing the `settings.php` or `wp-config.php` and DDEV is creating the `settings.ddev.php` (or `wp-config-local.php`, `AdditionalConfig.php`, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file.
-Any changes you need should be included somewhere that loads after DDEV's settings file, for example in Drupal's `settings.php` *after* `settings.ddev.php` is included. (see [Adding Configuration](#adding-configuration) below).

-!!!note "Turning off settings management completely"

-    If you do *not* want DDEV to create or manage settings files, set `disable_settings_management: true` in your `.ddev/config.yaml` or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files.

-The `ddev config` command attempts to create a CMS-specific settings file with DDEV credentials pre-populated.
+The `ddev config` command attempts to create a CMS-specific settings file pre-populated with DDEV credentials.

-For **Drupal** and **Backdrop**, DDEV settings are written to a DDEV-managed file, settings.ddev.php.
-The `ddev config` command will ensure that these settings are included in your `settings.php` through the following steps:
+For **Drupal** and **Backdrop**, DDEV settings are written to a DDEV-managed file, `settings.ddev.php`.
+The `ddev config` command will ensure these settings are included in your `settings.php` through the following steps:

-* Write DDEV settings to `settings.ddev.php`
+* Write DDEV settings to `settings.ddev.php`.
-* If no `settings.php` file exists, create one that includes `settings.ddev.php`
+* If no `settings.php` file exists, create one that includes `settings.ddev.php`.
-* If a `settings.php` file already exists, ensure that it includes `settings.ddev.php`, modifying `settings.php` to write the include if necessary.
+* If a `settings.php` file already exists, ensure that it includes `settings.ddev.php`, modifying `settings.php` to write the include if necessary..

 For **Magento 1**, DDEV settings go into `app/etc/local.xml`